DSC-SPIDAL/stock-analysis/README.md

 tail -f slurm-930.out
 ```

-After the jobs is finished, look at the files to make sure they are created.
+After the job is finished i.e squeue command displays no jobs, look at the files to make sure they are created.
 The preproc files are created inside preproc directory.

 ```
 cd ~\stockbench